 Australian taxation is one of the biggest costs to business operating in Australia and has significant compliance requirements.
 The following are some critical tax issues that Australian companies and branches of foreign companies must consider and plan for.

 Every entity doing business in Australia should apply for an ABN.
-This is a unique identifying numbers used by all businesses in their dealings with the Australian Taxation Office (ATO).
+This is a unique identifying number used by all businesses in their dealings with the Australian Taxation Office (ATO).
 An ABN is required to pay and claim a credit for any (‘GST’) and to purchase an Australian domain name.
-If a business does not have an ABN, other businesses may withhold 46.5% tax from any payments due to the business.
-The ABN should be put on the invoices and other sales documents.

 Goods and Services Tax (GST)